MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 ### Filter mode

-When there's a device with conflicting assignments for the same policy, the follow precedence applies:
+When there's a device with conflicting assignments for the same policy, the following precedence applies:

 1. **Exclude** mode applies. **Exclude** wins over **No filter**, and wins over **Include** mode.
 2. **No filter** mode applies. **No filter** wins over **Include** mode.